 The 6 most common faults

-Your boiler has shut down because a specific internal component has become too hot, usually due to a lack of water flow or a circulation blockage.
+Your boiler has shut down because it is too hot, likely due to low water pressure or a circulation issue within your radiators.

 Your boiler is failing to light the gas flame despite several attempts, meaning you currently have no heating or hot water.